-A school should work closely with a student’s parents or carers and the diabetes treating team to determine how the school will support the student to effectively manage their type 1 diabetes.
-Upon school enrolment or at diagnosis, parents or carers should provide the school with the student’s diabetes management plan.
+A school should work closely with a student’s parents or carers and the clinical treating team to determine how the school will support the student to effectively manage their type 1 diabetes.
+Upon school enrolment or at diagnosis parents or carers should provide the school with the student’s diabetes management plan.

-The diabetes management plan includes a section for the student’s parents or carers to provide consent, which authorises school staff to provide the agreed support to the student and to share key information with others (such as the diabetes treating team) as necessary and reasonable to support the student.
+The diabetes management plan includes a section for the student’s parents or carers to provide consent which authorises school staff to provide the agreed support to the student and to share key information with others (such as the clinical treating team) as necessary and reasonable.
 Once the consent is signed by the student’s parents or carers and the school, this gives the school the necessary authorisation to provide the agreed support and reasonable adjustments, including the physical actions of assisting with blood glucose monitoring and administering insulin or supervising its administration.
-When aspects of the student’s diabetes management plan are changed by the diabetes treating team, or when support in the school environment is changed, the consent given by parents and carers should be updated to reflect these changes.
+When aspects of the student’s diabetes management plan are changed by the clinical treating team, or when support in the school environment is changed the consent given by parents and carers should be updated to reflect these changes.

 Designated staff play a critical role in ensuring that the student’s diabetes management plan is followed in the school environment.
 It is important that all staff within the school are aware of who the designated staff are, so they know who to contact should a student require support.

-As part of the ongoing support provided to students with type 1 diabetes, designated staff may need to contact the student’s diabetes treating team for advice and guidance.
+As part of the ongoing support provided to students with type 1 diabetes designated staff may need to contact the student’s clinical treating team for advice and guidance.
 Staff may also require training on supports that have been agreed upon, including training on the use of medical equipment and administering medicine.

-In some state and territories, some schools may be required to prepare a student health plan or action plan that details the processes and steps that the school will take in the day-to-day management of the student’s type 1 diabetes (and other health conditions, where relevant).
-Where such documents exist, they will need to reflect the student’s diabetes management plan and ensure that the full range of supports and adjustments agreed upon, are appropriately documented and communicated to staff within the school as required.
+In some states and territories some schools may be required to prepare a student health plan or action plan that details the processes and steps that the school will take in the day-to-day management of the student’s type 1 diabetes (and other health conditions, where relevant).
+Where such documents exist, they will need to reflect the student’s diabetes management plan and ensure that the full range of supports and adjustments agreed upon are appropriately documented and communicated to staff within the school as required.

 Making reasonable adjustments

-- the views of the student parent or carer, which requires ongoing consultation between the school, the parents or carers, and the student;
+- the views of the student, parent/carer, which requires ongoing consultation between the school, the parents/carers, and the student

-- the impact of the adjustment on the student’s educational opportunities – which might include, for example, an adjustment enabling a student to partake in school activities or educational opportunities;
+- the impact of the adjustment on the student’s educational opportunities – which might include, an adjustment enabling a student to partake in school activities or educational opportunities

 - the cost and affordability of making the adjustment; and